Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 What This Means for Practice Owners Approaching Transition#

-Owners who receive an unsolicited DSO or private offer face a discrete decision.
-The institutional pattern across TUSK, FOCUS, and McLerran data is that the unsolicited offer rarely represents the practice's defensible market value.
-Benchmarking against a documented competitive valuation before responding is the procedural step that captures the premium.
+An owner who receives an unsolicited DSO or private offer is making a real decision, even if it doesn't feel like one yet.
+The pattern across TUSK, FOCUS, and McLerran data is consistent: the first number is rarely what the practice would clear in a competitive process.
+Getting a documented competitive valuation before responding is the single step that captures the premium.

 Frequently Asked Questions#